kurthalex/vagrant-mapbox-studio/README.md

 Why
 ===

-Because some people could not run mapbox-studio because of their too old version of glibc (e.g. if you're on wheezy)
+Because some people could not run mapbox-studio because of their too old version of glibc (e.g. if you're on wheezy) and need a full graphical linux environment.
+If you don't need, prefer docker solution

 Install
 =======